Skip to content

 Troubleshooting

-If the preceding steps don't resolve connectivity to your EC2 instance, then follow these troubleshooting steps for your recovery option.
+If the preceding steps don't resolve your connectivity issues, then use the following troubleshooting steps:

 Issue: The helper Instance can't connect to the AWS service endpoints.
 This issue can cause a failure in the waitForEc2RescueInstanceToBeManaged automation workflow step.